 Our Policies and Standards

-We are predominantly an own-brand retailer; licensed and non-M&S branded goods are a very small proportion of what we sell.
+Whilst we are predominantly an own-brand retailer; licensed and non-M&S branded goods are a growing proportion of what we sell.
 Suppliers of non-M&S branded goods are expected to have noted the requirements of our Global Sourcing Principles and to have established similar arrangements.

 We are committed to taking appropriate steps to safeguard the welfare of workers in our supply chain.
 We are mindful that any decision to shift production elsewhere or close a factory could have negative consequences particularly if such action happens quite abruptly.